 Gadolinium-based contrast agents (GBCAs) increase the risk for nephrogenic systemic fibrosis (NSF) in patients with impaired elimination of the drugs.
-Patients with chronic, severe renal insufficiency (GFR less than 30 mL/min/1.73 m(2)), or acute kidney injury are at greatest risk.
-NSF may result in fatal or debilitating systemic fibrosis affecting the skin, muscle, and internal organs.
-Avoid use of GBCAs unless the diagnostic information is essential and not available with non-contrast enhanced MRI.
-Screen all patients for acute kidney injury and other conditions that may reduce renal function.
+Patients with chronic, severe renal insufficiency (GFR less than 30 mL/min/1.73 m(2)) or acute kidney injury are at greatest risk.
+NSF may lead to fatal or debilitating systemic fibrosis affecting the skin, muscle, and internal organs.
+Avoid use of GBCAs in patients with impaired elimination unless use is essential and other modalities (eg, non-contrast enhanced MRI) are not available.
+Screen for acute kidney injury and other conditions that may reduce renal function.
 For patients at risk for chronically reduced renal function (eg, age greater than 60 years, hypertension, or diabetes), perform lab testing to estimate the GFR.
-For patients with the highest NSF risk, do not exceed recommended dose and allow sufficient time for elimination prior to readministration .
+For patients with the highest NSF risk, do not exceed the recommended dose and allow enough time for drug elimination prior to any readministration .

 Commonly used brand name(s)

 Gadoxetate is a magnetic resonance imaging (MRI) contrast agent.
 Contrast agents are used to help create a clear picture of the body during MRI scans.
 MRI scans are a special kind of diagnostic procedure.
 They use magnets and computers to create images or “pictures” of certain areas inside the body.
 Unlike x-rays, they do not involve ionizing radiation.
 Gadoxetate is a gadolinium-based contrast agent (GBCA).

 Gadoxetate is given by injection before MRI to help diagnose problems in the liver.

 This medicine is to be used only by or under the direct supervision of a doctor.